 Camelot Theatre presents 'Annie Get Your Gun'

-Unforgettable music by Irving Berlin highlights this story of Annie Oakley, aka "Little Miss Sure Shot," in Dorothy Fields' and Herbert Fields' 1947 Broadway hit "Annie Get Your Gun."
+Unforgettable music by Irving Berlin highlights the story of Annie Oakley, aka "Little Miss Sure Shot," in Dorothy Fields' and Herbert Fields' 1947 Broadway hit "Annie Get Your Gun."

 This blend of American folklore, romance, show business and the American West follows famed sharpshooter Oakley and her exploits with Buffalo Bill and his celebrated Wild West show.

-Roy Von Rains Jr. directs the Camelot's production of "Annie," and the cast features Justin Tyler Martin, Eoghan McDowell and Sabrina Valenzuela as Buffalo Bill, Frank Butler and Annie Oakley, respectively.
+Roy Von Rains Jr. directs, and the cast features Justin Tyler Martin, Eoghan McDowell and Sabrina Valenzuela as Buffalo Bill, Frank Butler and Annie Oakley, respectively.

 "'Annie Get Your Gun' is American Broadway at it’s very best,” Rains Jr. says, who also is artistic director at Camelot.
 "In a way it is an anthem for every performer lucky enough to walk the boards.
 There really is no business like show business.

-"This rousing musical tells the story — taking a few historical liberties — of Annie Oakley and Frank Butler and how they met and fell in love with Buffalo Bill’s Wild West show as the backdrop.
-It's filled with such memorable songs as 'There’s No Business Like Show Business,' which may be my all-time favorite Broadway song.
+"This rousing musical tells the story taking a few historical liberties of Annie Oakley and Frank Butler and how they met and fell in love with Buffalo Bill’s Wild West show as the backdrop.
+It's filled with such memorable songs, including 'There’s No Business Like Show Business,' which may be my all-time favorite Broadway song.
 Show business has been a huge part of my life since I was 11."

 Rains Jr. goes on to say that this time around there’s a sense of bittersweet to this endeavor as "Annie Get Your Gun" will be his last show as artistic director for Camelot Theatre.